jondmarien/quiet-velvet-with-gpu-stats/README.md

 ## Installation 📂

-Go to your `~/.glzr/zebar/` folder then clone this repository.
+Navigate to your `~/.glzr/zebar/` directory and clone this repository:
 - ```git clone https://github.com/LeoBessin/quiet-velvet```

-Enter the repository and install the dependencies.
+Navigate to the repository and install the dependencies:
 - ```cd ./quiet-velvet/```
-- ``npm install``
+- ```npm install```

 - Create a `config.js` file in the `./src/` folder.
-You can configure it later with the [configuration](#configuration-%EF%B8%8F) section.
+You can configure it later using the [configuration](#configuration-%EF%B8%8F) section.

-Then build the project with this command.
+Build the project using the following command:
 - ```npm run build```

-After these steps you need to reload the Zebar's config.
+After completing these steps, you need to reload Zebar's configuration.

-You should see quiet-velvet/main in Widget configs !
+You should see `quiet-velvet/main` in the Widget configurations!

 ![zebar-update](https://raw.githubusercontent.com/LeoBessin/files/refs/heads/master/zebar/reload_zebar.png)